LoginRadius/docs/content/references/sdk/ios-sdk/index.md

-## Integrate Traditional Login
+## Integrate Email/Password (Traditional) Login

-Following code can be used for implementation of traditional login:
+Following code can be used for implementation of email/password (traditional) login:

 **Login by Email:**